 Carrying out the steps out of order will result in repetitive rejections.
 Nobody can start at the top with company credit.
-For example, you can’t start with store or cash credit from your bank.
-If you do you’ll get a rejection 100% of the time.
+But done right, this can be how to get business credit card without personal guarantee.

-A business needs to be bona fide to lending institutions and merchants.
+A business needs to be Fundable™ to lending institutions and merchants.

 As a result a company will need a professional-looking web site and e-mail address.
 And it needs to have website hosting bought from a merchant like GoDaddy.

-In addition company telephone and fax numbers should have a listing on 411.com.
+In addition company telephone numbers should have a listing on ListYourself.net.